Dropping Rows of Data Using Pandas

 df.drop_duplicates(inplace=True)is the same as our example above:

 We can also remove rows or columns based on whichever criteria your little heart desires.
 For example, if you really hate people named Chad, you can drop all rows in your Customer database who have the name Chad.
 Screw Chad.

-Unlike previous methods, the popular way of handling this is simply by saving your Dataframe over itself give a passed value.
+Unlike previous methods, the popular way of handling this is simply by saving your DataFrame over itself give a passed value.
 Here's how we'd get rid of Chad:

 The syntax may seem a bit off-putting to newcomers (note the repetition of

-my_dataframe 3 times).
+df 3 times).
 The format of

-my_dataframe[CONDITION] simply returns a modified version of
+df[CONDITION] simply returns a modified version of

-my_dataframe, where only the data matching the given condition is affected.
+df, where only the data matching the given condition is affected.

 Since we're purging this data altogether, stating